 On July 11, 2014, EPL and LLC entered into a Franchise Development Option Agreement (the "Franchise Development Option Agreement") in connection with the development of El Pollo Loco restaurants in the New York-Newark, NY-NJ-CT-PA Combined Statistical Area (the "Territory").
 Pursuant to the terms of the Franchise Development Option Agreement, EPL has granted LLC the exclusive option (the "Initial Option") to develop and open 15 restaurants within the Territory within five years of the execution of the Company's then current form of franchise development agreement (the "Initial Development Agreement").
 The Initial Option expires 10 years from the date of entering into the Franchise Development Option Agreement.
-If the Initial Option is exercised, LLC will have the exclusive option (the "Additional Option") to develop and open up to an additional 100 restaurants within the Territory over 10 years of the Company's then current form of franchise development agreement.
-The Additional Option expires five years from the date of entering into the Initial Option expires five years from the date of entering into the Initial Option of the Company's then current form of franchise development agreement.
+If the Initial Option is exercised, LLC will have the exclusive option (the "Additional Option") to develop and open up to an additional 100 restaurants within the Territory over 10 years of the execution of the Company's then current form of franchise development.
 The Additional Option expires five years from the date of entering into the Initial Development Agreement.
 LLC may only exercise the Initial Option if it satisfies certain financial and operational criteria and after EPL has made the determination to begin development of Company-operated restaurants within the Territory or support the development of the Territory, however, certain of our board members are associated with LLC.
 We have no current intention to begin such development within the Territory.